voidyourwarranty2/opy-layout/README.md

 ## Lingering Keys

-Apart from the lingering keys of the Number Layer above, the following lingering keys are convenient.
+Apart from the lingering keys of the Number Layer, the following lingering keys are convenient.
 When the keys of the opening brackets `(`, `[`, `{` and `<` are held a bit longer, their closing counterpart is added automatically and the cursor placed between the brackets.